zerynth/docs-v3/docs/reference/libs/stdlib/builtins.md

 ```

    Return a new "bytes" object, which is an immutable sequence of integers in
-   the range `0 <= x < 256`.  :class:`bytes` is an immutable version of
+   the range `0 <= x < 256`.  `bytes` is an immutable version of
-   :class:`bytearray` -- it has the same non-mutating methods and the same
+   `bytearray` -- it has the same non-mutating methods and the same
    indexing and slicing behavior.

-   Accordingly, constructor arguments are interpreted as for :func:`bytearray`.
+   Accordingly, constructor arguments are interpreted as for `bytearray`.

 ### function `shortarray`
 ```python